hamlim/hohoro/packages/hohoro/README.md

 #### Tests

-This library uses Node for running unit tests, run `bun run test` from the root or from this workspace!
+This library uses Bun for running unit tests, run `bun run test` from the root or from this workspace!

 ### Publishing: